plt-tud/r43ples/README.md

 Releases are stored on [GitHub](https://github.com/plt-tud/r43ples/releases).
 They just have to be unzipped and started with Java

-    unzip R43ples.zip
-    java -jar R43ples.jar
+    java -jar r43ples-*-with-dependencies.jar

 Debian packages are going to be deployed soon.

 Compiling
 ---------
-Ant is used for compiling
+Maven is used for compiling

     mvn exec:java

 Releases can be be built with:

     mvn assembly:single

+Debian packages can be built with:

+    mvn package:jdeb
 Configuration
 -------------
-There is a configuration file named *resources/r43ples.conf* where all parameters are configured:
+There is a configuration file named *resources/r43ples.conf*.
+The most important ones are the following:

-* *sparql.endpoint* - SPARQL endpoint of triplestore which stores all information
-* *sparql.username* - username for connected SPARQL endpoint allowed to write data
-* *sparql.password* - password for specified user
+* *database.directory* - directory for Jena TDB database
-* *revision.graph* - named graph which is used by R43ples to store revision graph information
 * *service.port* - port under which R43ples provides its services
 * *service.uri* - URI under which R43ples provides its services
+* *revision.graph* - named graph which is used by R43ples to store revision graph information
+* *sdd.graph* - named graph for storing the SDD

 The logging configuration is stored in *resources/log4j.properties*